oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 }
 ```

-Add that resource after the Terraform provider in main.tf.
-Notice how the type of the resource is okta_user, and the name of this one particular resource is "bird"?
+Add that resource after the Terraform provider in `main.tf`.
+Notice how the type of the resource is `okta_user`, and the name of this one particular resource is `"bird"`?
+The name `"bird"` is only used within your Terraform code to refer to this particular user.
+You'll use it later when adding the user to a group.

 Save `main.tf`, then run `terraform plan` in your `terraform-workshop` directory to see what will change once you run `terraform apply`: